About trauma therapy

 How much will it cost?

-Survive has contracts with Ampleforth and the Catholic Diocese of Middlesbrough to enable those who experienced sexual abuse within these respective settings to contact Survive direct for fully-funded counselling support.
+Survive has contracts with Ampleforth and the Catholic Diocese of Middlesbrough to enable those who been subjected to sexual violence and abuse within these respective settings to contact Survive direct for fully-funded counselling support.
 We recognise that many of these survivors of institutional sexual abuse may not necessarily want these institutions to know they are accessing our services.
 We have therefore agreed with both institutions that we will only provide non-identifiable aggregated data to enable us receive payment from them for the services you receive.

 I was referred to Survive by my mental health social worker.
 I had become too ill to work.